Greg Tobin

 Greg Tobin is an American editor, publisher, journalist and author.
 He worked as an executive in the book publishing industry in New York City for more than 20 years, including stints as vice president and editor in chief of Book of the Month Club (then a division of Time Warner) and senior vice president and editor in chief of Ballantine Books (a division of Random House).

 Tobin is the author of many books including Successor: Unshrouding Mysteries of the Conclave, Was Jesus Really Born on Christmas?
 (2011), and Saints and Sinners (1999).
 In 2022, he was appointed president of RENEW, a nonprofit organization that supports and develops small community groups within Catholic parishes.

 Career

 For a few years Tobin was an independent writer and journalist, and then was appointed editor of The Catholic Advocate, the biweekly newspaper of the Roman Catholic Archdiocese of Newark, New Jersey; following which he served in senior administrative positions at Seton Hall University in South Orange, New Jersey, including interim vice president of the Division of University Advancement.
-From 2015-2021, Tobin was the General Manager of Alcoholics Anonymous World Services, Inc., a non-profit publishing and service organization.
+From 2015 to 2021, Tobin was the General Manager of Alcoholics Anonymous World Services, Inc., a non-profit publishing and service organization.